lakhanj668/PropelSchool-IPl-Project-/README.md

 **`ipl`**: This directory contains all your JavaScript business logic

-**`public`**: This directory is contains the resulting `data.json` and also the HTML and JavaScript code required to visualize the results.
+**`public`**: This directory contains the resulting `data.json` and also the HTML and JavaScript code required to visualize the results.
 The static server serves the `index.html` file present in this directory

 **`node_modules`**: This directory is used by node and npm to store third party packages like `csvtojson` and `http-server`.